Dingo–dog hybrid: Forms

 Dingoes and domestic dogs interbreed freely with each other and therefore the term "wild dog" is often used for describing all dingoes, dingo-hybrids and other feral domestic dogs, because the borders between the three are unclear.

 Interbreeding of dingoes and domestic dogs is not necessarily unintended and dingoes have been used for the breeding of certain dog breeds.
 These breeding attempts started in the 19th century.
 The only attempt to date that was regarded as successful was the breeding of the Australian Cattle Dog.
 It is possible that the Australian Kelpie is descended from dingoes too; however, that has not been proven.

 Occasionally claims are made that interbreeding of dingoes and domestic dogs together with successful rearing of hybrids is a rare phenomenon in the wild due to supposedly radical differences in behaviour and biology and the harshness of the wilderness.
 However, cases of dogs that came from human households but nonetheless manage to survive on their own (even by active hunting) and to successfully rear pups have been consistently proven.
-German behaviourist Eberhard Trumler (who is regarded as a nestor of cynology in the German speaking area) believed that cross-breeds of dingoes and shepherd dogs might have good chances of surviving in the wild.
+German behaviourist Eberhard Trumler (regarded as a Nestor of cynology in the German speaking world) believed that cross-breeds of dingoes and shepherd dogs might have good chances of surviving in the wild.
 In addition Alfred Brehm already reported of interbreeding of dingoes and domestic dogs of both sexes.
 There are even reports of dingo-like wild dogs mating with restrained female domestic dogs.